zhou-1/Personal/_posts/JavaThinking/list - queue - set.md

 element
 return element at the head of the queue                  If queue is empty, throws out NoSuchElementException
 offer
-add amn element and return true                          If queue is full, return false
+add an element and return true                          If queue is full, return false
 poll
 remove and return the element at head of the queue       If queue is empty, return null
 peek